-- Ask questions about anything that you do not understand concerning your recreational vehicle.
-When taking delivery, set an appointment for adjustments.
-This appointment should be approximately two (2) weeks after you accept delivery. - E. Responsible Use.
+Ask questions a hout anything that vou do no t understand concerning vour rec reational vehicle

+D. When taking delivery, set an ap ppointment for ac djustments.
+This s appointment sh ould be approx imately two (2) weeks after you accept delive ry.

+Ε. Responsible Use.
 Your vehicle is designed to be used for recreational or temporary living purposes.
-It is not designed to be used as a full-time residence or for commercial use.
+It is no designed to be used as a full-time residence or for commercial use.
 Commercial use means using as a business asset such as a mobile office or using the vehicle for lease/rental purposes.